 The Simms G3 Guide Vest is one of Simms top of the line vests.
-There are 22 total pockets with mesh lining to keep yourself comfortable.
-Velcro pockets, zippered pockets and a padded collar are just a few of the features you’ll find on this vest.
-It’s a bit shorter, so you can easily wet wade.
-Similar to the Orvis pro vest, you can purchase the Simms G3 Guide vest in a variety of sizes to best fit you.
-This is Simms top of the line vest, and it’s going to cost you around $250, but you get what you pay for!
+There are 22 total pockets with mesh lining to keep you comfortable.
+Velcro pockets, zippered pockets, and a padded collar are just a few of the features you'll find on this vest.
+It's a bit shorter, so you can easily wet wade.
+Similar to the Orvis Pro vest, you can purchase the Simms G3 Guide vest in a variety of sizes to best fit you.
+This is Simms's top-of-the-line vest, and it's going to cost you around $250, but you get what you pay for!

 - Retractors- Retractors are not necessary features on vests, but they sure make life easier.
 You can hook your forceps or any other tools that you need to these.
 You don't have to worry about losing anything in transport.

-- Weather resistant back pocket- The knock against fly fishing vests for years is that they aren’t weatherproof.
-The Simms G3 Guide vest has on weatherproof pocket at the back to hold rain gear or anything you don’t want completely soaked in the case of inclement weather.
+- Weather-resistant back pocket- The knock against fly fishing vests for years is that they aren't weatherproof.
+The Simms G3 Guide vest has a weatherproof pocket at the back to hold rain gear or anything you don't want completely soaked in the case of inclement weather.